Thematic Areas: Youth Employment | Greening TVET | Access, Equity & Quality | TVET in a Digital World | Further Themes

 Many of the professions most likely to be affected by AI are integrally linked with technical and vocational education and training (TVET).
 While some jobs will be completely automated, many more will incorporate some degree of automation.
 An estimated 61% of the jobs are comprised of a medium or high (above 30%) volume of tasks that are susceptible to automation.
 This trend is more perceivable in middle-skill jobs, whose routine-oriented work, repetitive tasks and predictable environment can be easily replaced by machines.
 This speaks to the changing set of skills, including improved digital and transversal skills, which institutions must develop in order to ensure continued employability of their students.

 Education systems that are responsive to labour market demands will incorporate AI both in the way the TVET system operates and in the education and training provided to students.
 In fact, a large part of Sustainable Development Goal 4 talks about education systems’ responsiveness to both social and labour market demands in order to produce citizens who are socially and economically active within their societies.
-The emphasis of this discussion is on the latter aspect, particularly in relation to the ability of TVET systems to leverage AI to maximize their own processes and to ensure students are adequately prepared for the current labour market.
+The emphasis of this discussion was on the latter aspect, particularly in relation to the ability of TVET systems to leverage AI to maximize their own processes and to ensure students are adequately prepared for the current labour market.
 In the field of education, AI offers opportunities to improve governance, delivery and alignment with other sectors.
 Many educational institutions are already leveraging AI in various ways to meet their objectives.

-This upcoming virtual conference will engage participants to:
+The virtual conference engaged participants to: